 Their careers should endure to watch out for the following areas:

-- The age effects on the level of depression, duration, and response to treatment.
+- Age effects on depression, duration, and response to treatment.

 - The possibility of healing.